masterofobzene/CollectionCurator-script/README.md

 import shutil
 from thumb_gen.__init__ import Generator

-#Collection Curator is a "closeups" picture remover.
-It is a humble and newbie-made script to filter pictures without faces, helping the curation process of picture collections.
-This was thought with NSFW use in mind but you can use it for other purposes.
+#Collection Curator is a "closeups" filter.
+It is a humble franken-script to filter pictures/videos without faces, helping the curation process of collections.

 detector = MTCNN()
 os.system('cls')

 #Input from user, here you tell where to look for pictures.
 You can drag and drop folders.
 source_input = input("Please drag & drop the directory containing images: ")
 source_dir = (source_input)